 Making sure you’re always hydrated has benefits for literally every part of your body.
 Skin health, joint lubrication, brain function and blood flow all improve when you’re properly hydrated.
 And as far as your mouth goes, regularly drinking water throughout the day prevents dry mouth and bacteria buildup.

 Getting your teeth cleaned regularly is obviously good for them.
 But seeing your dentist regularly also means that you’ll catch issues like oral cancer, gum disease, cavities or tooth decay early on.
 You can prevent further damage and get the healthcare you need before small problems become big.

-Flossing regularly prevents bacteria and plaque buildup between your teeth, and also gets sneaky debris away from your gum line.
+Flossing regularly prevents bacteria and plaque buildup between your teeth, and also gets sneaky debris away from your gum line, preventing gum disease.

 Eating too much sugar or sugary acids like citric acid is bad for not only your teeth, but your insulin levels and your arteries.
 Instead of soda, grab a seltzer water.
 Limit acidic fruits and candy.
 And when you do partake in a craving for sweets, flush with a lot of water after.
 But don’t necessarily brush your teeth immediately.
 Acids weaken your enamel, so brushing aggressively right after downing a Coke isn’t actually the best course of action.

 Not only are vegetables good for you – eyes, liver, skin, digestion – all these things benefit from eating your veggies.
 But crunchy vegetables also strengthen your jaw.
 So we recommend starting on crunchy veggies early on in life so you grow a strong and healthy jaw.
 The better your jaw health, the less likely you’ll have tooth loss later on in life.

 There’s a reason your dentist doesn’t brush your teeth manually when you go in for your cleanings.
 Get an electric toothbrush, and make sure to switch the head out every 3 months or so.